 - Amazon Associates.
 One of the biggest affiliate programs on the planet.
 It has all the offers there are (around 12 million).
-The only problem is their short cookie lifetime (1day).
+The only problem is Amazon Associates program short cookie lifetime (1day).
 Amazon had also recently cut down its commission rates by half, hence the relatively low rank.
 Chek out our article on advertising on Amazon and the other one about Amazon Associates program alternatives.

 - Paxful.
 Paxful is a crypto marketplace where you can trade your currency with other people.
 What Paxful offers their affiliates is the option to build your own network of affiliates.
 You earn a recurring fee for people you have invited (50%) and a smaller fee for people they have invited (10%).
 Note that this percentage is only from escrow fees but, on the other hand, they last a lifetime.

 - CoinMetro.
 It offers a varied commission rates of 10 – 40% of their fees (which are varied, but usually around 1.5%).
 The good news is that those fees are recurring.
 On top of that, CoinMetro runs a prize-pool raffle of 2% of all affiliates earnings and each month, one lucky affiliate gets the pool.

 - CryptoHopper.
 It allows you to earn a steady 10% commission of each referred subscription.
 This is a recurring commission that you will get for as long as the referred user pays for their account.
 For signals, there is a 15% commission rate.

 - LedgerWallet.
 Similarly to the number 3 on our list, you get a 10% commission for all referred sales.
 The lower spot is a result of lack of another threshold, like for signals with CryptoHopper.